 New class encourages students to think beyond the campus

-Engaging with communities is central to the mission of public health and a tangible way for students to apply what they are learning in class to suppport the needs of diverse communities.
+Engaging with communities is central to the mission of public health and a tangible way for students to apply what they are learning in class to support the needs of diverse communities.
 In Dr. Elizabeth M. Aparicio’s Community Health Engagement class, students from diverse majors do that by planning and implementing a community health program with a local organization.

 Another group coordinated a “Sleep Out” event on campus to raise awareness about youth homelessness with Covenant House, an organization which provides an array of services to homeless and runaway youth.
 They aim to help young people transform their lives and put them on a path to independence.

 The all-night "Sleep Out" event included discussions, a speaker from Covenant House and activities that got students thinking about the problems surrounding youth homelessness.
-The students also helped raise money for their adopted organization before the event.
+The students also helped raise money for their partner organization before the event.

 Haskell said she told some of her friends about the project as it was being planned, and found out that some struggled with homelessness as adolescents, she said.
 The discussions deepened her understanding of the problem, and drove her to work harder on making the “Sleep Out” a success.